mohan67nv/mohan67nv/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working as a Data Scientist and Head of Edge AI
-- 🌱 I’m currently learning Google Cloud Docker,Kubernetes.
+- 🌱 I’m currently learning Azure, Google Cloud Docker,Kubernetes.
-- 👯 I’m looking to collaborate on ..
-Any project
+- 👯 I’m looking to collaborate on Any project
-- 🤔 I’m looking for help with Federated Learning on Healthcare and Energy sector application
+- 🤔 I’m looking for help with Federated Learning on the Healthcare and Energy sector application
-- 💬 Ask me about ...What Ever
+- 💬 Ask me about What Ever you want to
-- 📫 How to reach me: ...mohanan.venkatesha@gmail.com
+- 📫 How to reach me: mohanan.venkatesha@gmail.com
-- 😄 Pronouns: ...He
+- 😄 Pronouns: He/Him
-- 🕵️‍♂️Serching for data Science/ML Projects
+- 🕵️‍♂️Serching for Data Science/ML Projects
-- ⚡ Fun fact: ...Coder Never Sleeps
+- ⚡ Fun fact: "Coder Never Sleeps"
 -->

 <!-- ## Find me around the web 🌍